Poetry submissions due March 6th, 2026.

 Fruitslice Submission Guidelines

-Publication Schedule & Submissions
+Publication Schedule & Submission Details

 Publication Dates: Fruitslice publishes quarterly on the solstices (March, June, September, and December).